-Presenting various iterations to Charles, the designer John Barrymore emphasized that they had to change some details to make the whole concept work together as one.
-Colors, shapes, layout – many things change a bit in the process compared to the pitch, and usually, it’s just fine, except Mr Baskerville wanted the final mock-up to look exactly like he imagined – a tradition which was continued by young Sir Henry.
+Presenting various iterations to Charles, the designer John Barrymore emphasized changing some details to make the whole concept work together as one.
+Colors, shapes, layout – many things change a bit in the process compared to the pitch.
+Usually, it’s just fine, except Mr. Baskerville wanted the final mock-up to look exactly like he imagined – a tradition which was continued by young Sir Henry.
 Trying to explain to everyone why he was right, he finally got his own best graphic design ever and couldn’t be happier.
-Still, within some months, it proved to be absolutely ineffective and didn’t sell well, which meant that money and time were wasted.
+Still, it proved to be absolutely ineffective within some months and didn’t sell well, which meant that money and time were wasted.

 Remember that there’s always a reason for hiring a professional – if you could do something yourself, you wouldn’t need anybody else’s service.
 That is why the Baskervilles should have trusted their team members with their duties and listen to them.
 A good design is not just the one that is to your liking, it is the one that performs its function, and designers surely know better how to make it work.
 The dreadful hound is nothing more than stubbornness.